 We welcome comments on our service delivery and would ask that, in the first instance, you raise any issues regarding our service with the Engagement Lead dealing with your authority, via the sba@pkf-l.com email address.
 Where the Engagement Lead has been unable to resolve any issues to your satisfaction, or you do not consider it appropriate to raise the issue with the Engagement Lead, please let us know by addressing your concerns to the Contact Partner also via sba@pkf-l.com; the Contact Partner has ultimate responsibility for our SAAA appointments.
-If you do not consider it appropriate to raise the issue with the Contact Partner or if you are not satisfied with the response you receive from the Contact Partner, please refer the matter to the Firm's Managing Partner, Dominic Roberts, via droberts@pkf-l.com.
+If you do not consider it appropriate to raise the issue from the Contact Partner, please refer the matter to the Firm's Managing Partner, Dominic Roberts, via droberts@pkf-l.com.